biobakery/humann/readme.md

 3. gene_family|gene_length|taxonomy
 4. identifier

-For options 1 and 2, HUMAnN2 defaults will be used.
+For options 1 and 2, HUMAnN 2.0 defaults will be used.
 The default gene length is 1,000 bases and the default taxonomy is "unclassified".

 Option 4 should be used along with a custom reference database annotation file.
 The custom reference database annotation file maps the identifiers to annotations.
 This file must be in a tab-delimited format and contain at least two columns (identifier and gene family).
 At most four columns of information can be included to describe each reference sequence.
 These columns should be organized as identifier, gene family, gene length, and taxonomy.
 An example follows:
 ```